 Even with strong leadership and clear objectives, we humans can be very resistant to change.
 If your plan involves implementing new software or some other new process, make sure your staff understands the benefits of the new technology (which may not be immediately obvious in the early days of a roll-out), and has bought in to the change.

-If there’s dissent, try to determine if the concerns are reasonable or if they represent hesitation about implementing a new process or procedure.
-If you need to make adjustments, make them.
+If there's dissent, try to determine if the concerns are reasonable or if they represent hesitation about implementing a new process or procedure.
+From there, make adjustments.